razor-network/oracle-contracts/README.md

 7. Deploy on ganache
 `truffle migrate --reset`
 8. create .secret file with mnemonic of the private key used to deploy on rinkeby
-9. Deploy on rinkeby (.secret file must be present with mnemonic of the private key used to deploy) `truffle migrate --network rinkeby --reset`
+9. Deploy on görli (.secret file must be present with mnemonic of the private key used to deploy) `truffle migrate --network goerli --reset`

 # Migration guide
 1. `truffle migrate --reset --network goerli`